strata-mvc/strata/docs/controllers.md

 ## On ajax

 Ajax in Wordpress can be difficult to achieve and we tailored a way to help.
-In our controllers, you can specify the rending method along side a content type and various options to ease request capture.
+In your controllers, you can specify the rending method along side a content type and various options to ease request capture.

-Assuming we have this routing rule in `app.php`:
+Assuming we have the following routing path in `config/strata.php`:

 ~~~ php
 array('POST',       '/wp-admin/admin-ajax.php', 'AjaxController'),
 ~~~

 Notice here that no method has been entered as action of the `AjaxController` route.
 This is because Wordpress uses `$_POST['action']` to fork ajax requests and do not use distinct urls.
-Therefore the controller will call the method matching the value of the posted `action` parameter.
+Therefore Strata will call the method matching the value of the posted `$_POST['action']` value implicitly.

 The controller file could look like :